serverless/blog/posts/2019-05-28-serverless-local-development.md

 ---
 title: "Serverless Local Development"
 description: "We're building serverless applications as collections of serverless microservices dependant on cloud infrastructure.
-So how do we develop locally?
-How do we run our code on our machines and not have to deploy to the cloud to test?"
+So how do we develop locally?"
 date: 2019-05-08
 thumbnail: ''
 heroImage: ''